flatironinstitute/ccn-template/docs/notes/05-linters-and-tests.md

 pytest --cov=packagename test/
 ```

-You should aim to have as complete coverage as possible.
+You should aim to have as complete coverage as possible, we recommend at least 70% coverage.

 ### Additional Resources